 Shipping costs might not be the same for every customer, as cart value, shipping destination, and other factors can play a role in the ultimate cost.
 Let shoppers know what options you have available and whether you offer free shipping above a certain cart size or expedited shipping for an upcharge.

 45% of customers have abandoned a cart because of unsatisfactory delivery options.

 Offering affordable shipping and 2-day delivery options are great incentives to help you meet customer expectations.

-One way to make sure that shipping is affordable and fast for your customers is to work with an ecommerce fulfillment provider that allows you to split your inventory across locations.
-Instead shipping all orders from one central location, you save both your business and your customer time and money by shipping from the fulfillment center closest to your customer.
+One way to make sure that shipping is affordable and fast for your customers is to work with an ecommerce fulfilment provider that allows you to split your inventory across locations.
+Instead shipping all orders from one central location, you save both your business and your customer time and money by shipping from the fulfilment centre closest to your customer.

 “By encouraging customers to meet a spend threshold for free 2-day shipping, we’ve seen great results without harming our margins.
 Offering this shipping option to customers who live within ShipBob’s 2-Day Express coverage zone has even increased our AOV in these zones from $75 to $148.”Ryan Casas, COO of iloveplum

 [Download: ShipBob’s 2-Day Express Shipping: How to Drive Revenue Through Ecommerce Fulfilment]